Wheaton Industries: Today

 Amcor Packaging of Australia now owns the glass tubing and plastic operations in Millville.
 Wheaton Science Products was spun off in late 2006 and was re-christened Wheaton Industries.
 In September 2015, a German company, DURAN Group GmbH, bought Wheaton Industries.

 Collectibles

 The original Wheaton Industries' large variety of products spawned a community of collectors with sales on sites such as eBay.
-Many of the company's products are on display at the Museum of American Glassware at Wheaton Village, which remains a popular tourist destination.
+Many of the company's products are on display at the Museum of American Glass at WheatonArts, which remains a popular tourist destination.